YukinoKoh/font-distance/README.md

 ![EN font data: other](img/en_etc.jpg)

-## Look for
+## If you can ...
-I'm currently look for some idea to show font similarity visualization ([this](https://font-distance.appspot.com/)) without overlapping individual fonts.
-If you have any ideas, let me know!
+If you have some idea to show font similarity visualization ([this](https://font-distance.appspot.com/)) without overlapping individual fonts, please let me know!

 ## Deploy App Engine
 1. Direct to `src` in terminal (if Mac).